jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 - **Robustness**: They protect downstream data consumers from malformed  data, as only valid data will be permitted in the topic.
 They let the producers or consumers of data streams know the right fields are need in an event and what type each field is (contract for microservices).
 - **Compatibility**: model and handle change in data format.

-## Avro, Kafka and Schema Registry

-In this section we try to put all the pieces together for the common flow of sending and receiving messages through an event backbone such as kafka having those messages serialized using the Apache Avro data serialization system and complying with their respective messages that are stored and managed by a schema registry.

-Avro relies on schemas.
-When Avro data is produced or read, the Avro schema for such piece of data is always present.
-An Avro schema defines the structure of the Avro data format.
-Schema Registry defines a scope in which schemas can evolve, and that scope is the subject.
-The name of the subject depends on the configured subject name strategy, which by default is set to derive subject name from topic name.

-In this case, the messages are serialized using Avro and sent to a kafka topic.
-Each message is a key-value pair.
-Either the message key or the message value, or both, can be serialized as Avro.
-Integration with Schema Registry means that Kafka messages do not need to be written with the entire Avro schema.
-Instead, Kafka messages are written with the **schema id**.
-The producers writing the messages and the consumers reading the messages must be using the same Schema Registry to get the same mapping between a schema and schema id.

 ## More reading